mobicms-modules/debug/README.md

     ```php
     $app->get('/debug', \MobicmsModules\Debug\HomePageHandler::class, 'home');
     ```
+5. Done.
+You can open debug information at the URL you specified above.

 ## License
 This package is licensed for use under the GNU General Public License v3.0 (GPL-3.0).